Stephen Cohn: Career

 Other commissions include Pacific Serenades, Chamber Music Palisades, Red Cedar Chamber Music, and The Shumei Arts Council.

 Awards

 He was given an Emmy Award for “Outstanding Achievement in Music” for his chamber orchestra score for the documentary "Dying with Dignity", starring Colleen Dewhurst.

-He received awards and commissions by American Society of Composers, Authors and Publishers, the American Composers Forum, Ann and Gordon Getty Foundation, The Harris Foundation, Joan Palevsky, Carol and Joel Honigberg, The Television Academy of Arts and Sciences and The Parent’s Choice Foundation.
+He received a commission by the American Composers Forum for his work Curfew Must Not Ring Tonight.

 Material

 Performances

 A selected list of performances of music by Stephen Cohn is below.